VodkaPeach/Interactive_Calendar_React/README.md

   <2022/08/08>

-  1. Files restructured, now the src folder is organized into a more readiable and controllable manner.
+  1. Files restructured, now the src folder is organized into a more readable and controllable manner.

   2. The usage of cookies is replaced with react context.